 However, let’s not ignore the elephant in the room.
 While it excels in ease of use, Stackbit may fall short for those wanting deep customization.
 You’ll find that it lacks some of the advanced features WordPress boasts.
 For instance, if you’re a developer craving extensive plugin options, you might feel a bit…restricted.

 The integration with modern frameworks and Markdown support offers a unique blend for those who appreciate clean code.
-One user found that turning their static content into something visually appealing was easier than ever with Stackbit.
-And the load times?
+One user found that turning their static content into something visually appealing was easier than ever with Stackbi.
+And what’s the load to me?
 Lightspeed!
 Generally under two seconds thanks to its streamlined architecture.

 Yet, the downside?
 The community support isn’t as robust as WordPress’s, but it’s growing.
 As new users opt for it, that could change.
 So if you’re someone who thrives on community-generated content and FAQs, Stackbit might need a little more time to catch up.